wmakley/wmakley.github.io/_drafts/what-is-a-service-object.md

 ## Which one do I pick?

 You need to take a step back and think about the big picture.
-At the end of the day, a web application is a bundle of state to be mutated by HTTP requests. **A service object is a piece of code that performs a single logical mutation of that state.**
+Forget about Rails.
+At the end of the day, a web application is a bundle of state to be mutated by HTTP requests. **A service object is a piece of code that facilitates a single logical user interaction with that state.**

 A good service object should:

 1. **Be the single obvious piece of code to change with regard to its function.**
 2. Handle failure cases clearly and concisely.
-3. Assist with orchestrating complex relational data.
+3. Assist with orchestrating lower-level services, such as the database.
 4. Keep side effects contained and clearly labeled.
-5. Provide benefits that exceed the added complexity of an entirely new layer.

 ## 1. Be the single obvious piece of code to change with regard to its function.

 Service objects can be surprising in a Rails code-base.
 ActiveRecord is expected to do most of the heavy lifting, and `app/models` will be the first place other developers look when trying to understand your code. **If you are going to use service objects, they need to be clearly visible.**